HubBox Module for Magento 2

 bin/magento maintenance:disable

-The HubBox module should now be installed and enabled.
+The HubBox module is now installed and enabled.
+Proceed to configuration.

 Configuration

-Configure the module settings via the Magento Admin Panel.
+Configure the module via the Magento Admin Panel.

-5. Set the Scope (top-left dropdown) correctly (e.g., specific Website or Store View) before configuring.
+Set the Scope (top-left dropdown) correctly — for example, a specific Website or Store View — before entering values.

 Configuration Field Scope Description Source Default

-Enabled Website Set to Yes to enable the HubBox module functionality on the frontend checkout for the selected scope.
+Enabled Website Set to Yes to enable HubBox functionality on the frontend checkout for the selected scope.
 N/A No

-Inject Carrier Extra Data Website Set to Yes if using carriers (like UPS API, DPD) that require HubBox to inject special codes into the address fields for manifesting.
-(Usually Yes).
+Inject Carrier Extra Data Website Set to Yes if using carriers (such as UPS API or DPD) that require HubBox to inject special codes into address fields for manifesting.
+Typically Yes.
 N/A Yes

-Environment Website Select Sandbox for testing/development environments or Production for your live site.
-This determines which HubBox API endpoints the module communicates with.
+Environment Website Select Sandbox for testing/development or Production for your live site.
+Determines which HubBox API endpoints the module communicates with.
 N/A Sandbox

 Username Website HubBox API Username for authentication.
-Provided by HubBox
+Generate within Console

-Password Website HubBox API Password (or Key) for authentication.
-Provided by HubBox
+Password Website HubBox API Password or Key for authentication.
+Generate within Console

 Client ID Website HubBox API Client ID for authentication.
-Provided by HubBox
+Generate within Console

 Client Secret Website HubBox API Client Secret for authentication.
-Provided by HubBox
+Generate within Console

-Design Store View Selects how the HubBox map widget is displayed: Modal (pops up) or Embed (appears directly inline on the page).
+Design Store View Controls how the HubBox Widget is displayed: Modal (overlay popup) or Embed (inline on the page).
 N/A Modal

-Config ID Store View Your unique HubBox configuration ID.
-Determines network availability, base widget styling (colors, fonts, map settings), and potentially other features.
+configId Store View Your unique HubBox configId.
+Determines network availability, Widget styling (colours, fonts, map settings), and other features.
 Provided by HubBox

-The HubBox module uses standard Magento mechanisms to add the necessary elements to your checkout.
-The module utilizes Magento's Layout XML (checkout_index_index.xml), Blocks, Templates (.phtml), and potentially UI Components/KnockoutJS/JavaScript to inject the HubBox frontend components (delivery choice toggles/buttons, map widget trigger, confirmation display) into the appropriate steps of the checkout flow.
+The HubBox module uses standard Magento mechanisms to inject its frontend components into the checkout.
+It uses Magento's Layout XML (checkout_index_index.xml), Blocks, Templates (.phtml), and UI Components / KnockoutJS / JavaScript to render the following elements at the appropriate checkout step:

-The visible UI elements are rendered using HubBox's Components
+The visible UI elements are rendered using /docs/components-installation.

 Styling